bootstrapworld/codemirror-blocks/README.md

         // make a new CMB instance inside the container elt, passing in CMB ops this.editor = CodeMirrorBlocks(container, {/* CodeMirrorBlocks options  */});

 But if you're here, our guess is that you have a language in mind (Python, Rust, YourFavLang, etc.) and you want to allow people to hack in that language even if they need blocks, or rely on screenreaders.
-So...
+So how does one make a language module?

+## Making your own language module

 *NOTE: your IDE will need to load CodeMirror as an external dependency.* We assume it already does (otherwise, why would you be here?), so you'll need to provide it yourself.

-## Making your own language module

 ### Create a new repository
 Make a repo  (e.g. - `YourFavLang-blocks`), and include CMB as a dependency: